-Brita filter pitchers are some of the most popular and easy to find filters on the market.
-We’ve always been a fan of how easy they make it to get delicious filtered water in the comfort of home, but the constant changing of filters gets to be annoying.
+Brita filter pitchers are some of the most popular and useful filters on the market.
+We’ve always appreciated how easy they make it to get delicious filtered water in the comfort of our home, but the constant changing of filters gets annoying.
 With the Longlast filter, Brita has fixed this problem by tripling the lifespan of their original filter.
 When you only have to replace the filter twice a year, it’s not such a hassle.

-The Longlast filters still remove all the unwanted contaminants from your water like chlorine and lead, they just last for longer between changes.
+The Longlast filters remove all the unwanted contaminants from your water, like chlorine and lead; they just last for longer between changes.
 We loved the taste of the water.
 It was refreshing and kept us wanting more of its crisp flavor.

-The pitcher itself is well made and looks good, but there were still things we didn’t like.
-There’s no way to close the spout and the capacity is just six cups.
-But besides that, it’s a very affordable pitcher that works well and keeps working for six months before the filter needs to be changed.
-We like that simplicity, which is why the Brita Longlast Water Filter Pitcher gets the thumbs up from us.
+The pitcher is well-made and looks good, but there were still aspects we didn’t like.
+There’s no way to close the spout, and the capacity is just 6 cups.
+But besides that, it’s a very affordable pitcher that works well and keeps working for 6 months before the filter needs to be changed.
+We like the pitcher’s simplicity, which is why the Brita Longlast Water Filter Pitcher gets the thumbs up from us.

 The Brita Longlast Water Filter Pitcher – A Quick Look

 - Long filter lifespan of 6 months

 - Removes chlorine, lead, mercury, and many more

 - Replacement filters are easy to find